twinkites/bonsai-garden/README.md

 # Welcome to your Bonsai Garden

-Run large language models entirely in your browser.
+Run local large language models entirely in your browser.
-No server, no API key, completely private.

 Built on top of [webml-community/bonsai-webgpu](https://huggingface.co/spaces/webml-community/bonsai-webgpu) by Xenova / HuggingFace.